-Final Environmental Assessment and Finding of No Significant Impact (FONSI) for Port Isabel Service Processing Center
+Final Environmental Assessment and Finding of No Significant Impact for El Paso Service Processing Center

 ICE has prepared this Draft Environmental Assessment (EA) in compliance with the National Environmental Policy Act (NEPA) of 1969 (42 United States Code [U.S.C.]
 4321 et seq.) and other relevant federal and state laws and regulations, as well as DHS Directive 023-01, Revision 01 and DHS Instruction Manual 023-01-001-01, Revison 01, Implementation of the National Environmental Policy Act.
 This Draft EA discloses the environmental impacts that would result from the Proposed Action and alternatives.

 The climate crisis poses a multi-level threat to the American people, the global community, and DHS operations at home and abroad.
 It is vital for the Department to provide leadership and act to minimize its own environmental impact, to promote resilience against the risks posed by climate change, and to facilitate adaptation, so as to reduce harms and threats to the American people and abroad.